AmerJod/Tor_DNS-Servers/README.md

     3- Generate some statistics that help to find the most vulnerable DNS servers.

-    4- Has 3 different modes
+    4- Has 3 different modes:
             1- TOR connection checker: check if the exit node is accebele 2- DNS 0x20-bit encoding checker: check if the DNS servers that are used by the TOR network have implemented 0x20-bit encoding countermeasure.
             3- DNS statistic generator: generate DNS statistics about the port number and the requests Id that have been used.

 2- DNS Server: